Mrt134/Experimental/1.0luminadocumentation/testintro.rst

   button.

 * **Browse Files:** Used to browse for files and directories using the :ref:`Insight File Manager`.
-One of the actions available in this file manager is the ability to add a file or directory to the list of Favorites.
+One available action in this file manager is the ability to add a file or directory to the list of Favorites.
   Simply select the file or directory and click the star icon in Insight.

-* **Browse Applications:** Click this entry to browse all the applications currently registered on the system.
+* **Browse Applications:** Click this entry to browse all applications currently registered on the system.
 Applications are listed alphabetically by category and the "Show Categories" button has three modes.
-Click "Show Categories" to toggle between showing just the category names (black box icon), just the contents of the categories (white box icon), or the categories and their contents (1/2 black 1/2 white icon).
-Click an application's name to start that application.
-If you right-click an application's name, you can "Pin to Desktop", "Add to Favorites", or "Add to Quicklaunch".
-If you are running TrueOS® or another operating system that has a pre-defined application store, click "Manage Applications" at the top of the list of applications in order to open that application store.
+Click "Show Categories" to toggle between showing the category names (white box icon), just the contents of the categories (black box icon), or the categories and their contents (1/2 black, 1/2 white icon).
+Click an application's name to start the application.
+  By right-clicking an application's name, you can select "Pin to Desktop", "Add to Favorites", or "Add to Quicklaunch".
+Using TrueOS® or another operating system with a pre-defined application store will add a "Manage Applications" button at the top of the applications list.
+  Click it to open the specific operating system's application store.
   For example, on a TrueOS® system, "Manage Applications" opens AppCafe®.
   Click the "Back" button to return to the start menu.

-* **Control Panel:** If you are on TrueOS®, or an operating system which provides a control panel, click this entry to open that operating system's control panel.
+* **Control Panel:** If using TrueOS® or an operating system with a control panel, click this entry to open the operating system's control panel.

 * **Preferences:** Click this entry to access the following:

-    * **Configure Desktop:** Click this entry to open the :ref:`Lumina Configuration` utility.
+    * **Configure Desktop:** This entry opens the :ref:`Lumina Configuration` utility.

     * **Lumina Desktop Information:** Click the "?" icon to determine